masneyb/weather-station/README.md

 pieces of velcrow.
 More information about the solar setup can be found on [Adafruit's Website](https://learn.adafruit.com/usb-dc-and-solar-lipoly-charger/overview).

-The power usage per hour over a single night was consistently 44mA as measured by the ADC (analog to digital converter).
-This is with a USB wireless dongle and having wireless enabled the entire time.
 The LED and display on the Pi was disabled, and `powertop --auto-tune` was used to enable other power saving features.
 See the files [systemd/power-savings.service](systemd/power-savings.service) and [bin/power-savings](bin/power-savings) for the details.
 The power requirements could be reduced even further by desoldering the various LEDs on the solar